wsor4035/dev.luanti.org/content/content-dev/modding-tips.md

 ### OOM errors

 If your game or mod crashes due to an OOM error, it means that Luanti has ran out of memory (=OOM).
 This happens if your Lua code somewhere uses up a large amount of memory.
 This can happen if you construct large tables and fill them with lots of data and never free them, or you got a nice [memory leak](https://en.wikipedia.org/wiki/Memory_leak).
-Badly coded mapgens are a likely cause of OOM errors, if you implement a Lua API, you should always apply all [Mapgen memory optimisations](/Mapgen_memory_optimisations "Mapgen memory optimisations").
+Badly coded mapgens are a likely cause of OOM errors, if you implement a Lua API, you should always apply all [Mapgen memory optimizations](/for-creators/mapgen/memory-optimizations).

 ### “Irrlicht: PNG warning: iCCP: known incorrect sRGB profile”